Start From: US$ 2285

 During our trek, we can enjoy authentic Nepalese food as well the more common international cuisine (Tibetan, Continental, Italian, Indian etc.).
 Breakfast and dinner will be served in the lodge/teahouse where we spend the night whereas lunch will be served on the way around mid-day.
 All meals will be provided during trekking while only breakfast will be provided in Kathmandu.
 However, there will be fabolous welcome and farewell dinners for the group before and after the trek.

 Physical Condition & Experience Requirements

-Everest Base Camp Trek is a moderate to strenous trek suitable for passionate walkers who have the ability to walk at least 5 to 7 hours a day with a light rucksack.
-In some days we might even need to walk for 7 to 8 hours.
+Everest Chola Pass Trek is a moderate to strenous trek suitable for passionate walkers who have the ability to walk at least 5 to 7 hours a day with a light rucksack.
+In some days we might even need to walk for 7 to 9 hours.
+We need to cross over a high pass called Cho La (5420m/17778ft).
 Walking in higher altitude is more physically demanding than walking in the lower altitudes; however, if we are in excellent health with average physical fitness, have a positive attitude and strong determination, we can accomplish the trek successfully.
 Exercising and jogging regularly is good idea to enhance our strength and stability.
 Past hiking experience would be an asset but no technical skill is required for this trip.
 Participants with pre-existing medical conditions such as heart, lung and blood diseases should inform Authentic Adventures before booking the trek.
 We also recommend that you consult your doctor before the trip.

 Best Months to Travel